 - The star in the center of the page is a free spot.

 - The first player to 5 correct words in a row (vertically, horizontally, or diagonally) will call out Bingo and win.

 There are many ways to help children learn sight words; these are just a few.

 - EXPOSURE – Read to your children often.
 Reading to children has many benefits, including exposing them to sight words.
 When you are reading, take the time to point out sight words.
 Also, point out sight words when you are out of the house.
 This will help children learn to look for and recognize words in the world around them.

 - PLAY GAMES – Play sight word games like Sight Word Bingo to make learning fun.
 You can use sight word cards to play a matching game, memory, or go fish.
 Children love playing games and learn through play.

 - READ – Choose simple sight word books to increase exposure to children.
-After reading the books to them encourage the child to read some of the words on their own.
-Children should be able to easily read words and will be encouraged by their success.
+After reading the books to them, encourage the child to read some of the words independently.
+Children should be able to read words easily and will be encouraged by their success.

 - KEEP IT SIMPLE – Don’t push sight words too hard.
 Children learn at their own pace.
-Start with a few simple, high-frequency words like I, a, it, is, and in.
-Some of these can be tricky as they look similar, so be sure to point out the differences.
-Make sight word learning fun and simple, kids will learn if you are consistent.
+Start with simple, high-frequency words like I, a, it, is, and in.
+Some of these can be tricky as they look similar, so highlight the differences.
+Make sight word learning fun and simple; kids will learn if you are consistent.